azu/kvs/README.md

 })();
 ```

+:memo: Initializing

-:memo: When open database at first time, this library also call `upgrade` function with `{ oldVersion: 0, newVersion: 1 }`.
+When open database at first time, this library also call `upgrade` function with `{ oldVersion: 0, newVersion: 1 }`.
+So, You can implement `0` to `1` migration as initializing datadabse.

 ```ts
 import { KVSIndexedDB, kvsIndexedDB } from "@kvs/env";